Apocalypse Then: Plot

-Myrtle infiltrates Jeff and Mutt's lab to ensure Coco and her family have a place at Outpost 3 after the apocalypse.
-She and Cordelia cast identity spells on Coco and Mallory so they can live in the Outpost undetected by Michael.
-When Mallory's powers emerge, the spells will be broken so she can perform the time-travel spell and go back in time to kill Michael before he can initiate the apocalypse.
-Madison realizes Dinah, the voodoo queen, betrayed the witches and defects to Michael.
-Cordelia decides to commit revenge after the apocalypse.
+Myrtle infiltrates Jeff and Mutt's lab, secures placements for Coco and her family at Outpost 3 after the Apocalypse, and kills both men.
+Cordelia casts spells on Coco and Mallory so they can stay at the Outpost undetected by Michael until the point where Mallory's powers resurface, and she is ready to perform Tempus infinitum to travel back in time and incapacitate Michael.
+Witches learn that the voodoo queen Dinah Stevens defected to Michael's side and swear revenge.

-After the apocalypse; following the events of the witches' arrival at the outpost, Dinah asserts her loyalty to Michael, but her predecessor voodoo queen, Marie Laveau, has been released from hell by Papa Legba in exchange for Dinah's more corrupted soul.
-Marie kills Dinah and Cordelia detonates the robot Mead.
-With Michael distracted, Madison shoots him dead.
+After the apocalypse; following the events of the witches' arrival at the Outpost, Dinah asserts her loyalty to Michael, but the former voodoo queen, Marie Laveau, released from Hell by Papa Legba in exchange for Dinah's more corrupted soul, kills Dinah in a fit of rage as a punishment for her betrayal.
+Cordelia destroys the android Miriam Mead which distracts Michael and enables Madison to shoot him dead.

-Before Michael can resurrect, Cordelia and Myrtle take Mallory to a safe place to begin the spell, but Mallory is stabbed by Brock leaving her too weak to perform the spell.
-Myrtle immolates Brock in retaliation as he falls to his death, distracting Madison long enough for Michael to resurrect.
-After reviving, Michael kills Madison, Marie, and Coco.
-Facing her last stand, Cordelia kills herself to confer her powers to Mallory, allowing her to initiate the spell.
+Before Michael can resurrect, Cordelia and Myrtle take Mallory to a safe place to begin the spell, but Mallory is stabbed by Brock leaving her too weak to perform magic.
+Michael resurrects and goes on a killing spree, murdering Madison, Marie, and Coco.
+Realizing the gravity of their situation, Cordelia faces Michael and kills herself to let Mallory ascend as the Supreme and initiate the Tempus infinitum spell.

-Mallory arrives in 2015, and kills Michael while Constance Langdon watches and leaves him to die in the street, erasing the timeline of his rising to power.

-Mallory arrives at the Robichaux Academy and meets the other witches for the first time from their perspective.
-With the timeline altered, Myrtle remains dead and Madison remains in hell (although Mallory says she will bring her back soon).
-Mallory also prevents Queenie from checking in to the Hotel Cortez to avoid her impending death.
-Out of gratitude to Mallory for dispatching Michael; Misty Day, accompanied by Nan, was released from her afterlife and returns to the school.
+Mallory arrives in 2015 and kills Michael by running him over with a car multiple times.
+Constance Langdon watches and leaves him to die on the street, erasing the timeline of the Antichrist's rise to power.
+Mallory arrives at the Robichaux's Academy and meets the other witches for the first time from their perspective.
+With the timeline altered, Myrtle remains dead and Madison remains in Hell (although Mallory says she will bring her back).
+Mallory also prevents Queenie from visiting Hotel Cortez, saving her life.
+Out of gratitude for dispatching Michael, Nan appears to escort Misty Day from Hell.

-In 2020, Timothy and Emily, selected for Outpost 3 in the previous timeline, meet.
-Three years later, they have a child, named Devon, who eventually kills his nanny similar to Michael's first murder.
-Anton LaVey, Samantha Crowe, and Mead arrive at the house to meet the new Antichrist, claiming that they came to help.
+In 2020, Timothy and Emily, previously selected for their genetic potential in the erased timeline, meet and eventually have a child named Devon, who kills his nanny similar to Michael's first murder.
+Soon after that, Anton LaVey, Samantha Crowe, and Miriam Mead arrive to meet the new Antichrist, whose army of demonic children is being created by the cult known as the Delicates in order to breed children who will kill all mankind.